 - Lists in appendixes

-- Follow your instructor’s guidance on placement of page numbers
+In terms of pagination, start numbering pages with the first page of text.
+Follow your instructor’s guidance on placement of page numbers.

 Notes-Biblio Citation Format